thstasy/Data-Driven-Insights-Unveiling-Superstore-Performance/README.md

 This business plan leverages the key profitability insights from the **Regional**, **Product Category**, and **Customer Segment** analyses to drive strategic growth and optimize performance.

-# C. Customer Segment Analysis Report
+# C. Customer Segment Analysis

 ## 1. Sales and Profit by Customer Segment